James Frey

 Frey is the founder and CEO of Full Fathom Five.
-A transmedia production company, FFF is responsible for the young adult adventure/science fiction series "The Lorien Legacies" of seven books written by Frey and others, under the collective pen name Pittacus Lore.
+A transmedia production company, FFF is responsible for the young adult adventure/science fiction series The Lorien Legacies of seven books written by Frey and others, under the collective pen name Pittacus Lore.
 Frey's first book of the series, I Am Number Four (2010), was made into a feature film by DreamWorks Pictures.
 He is also the CEO of NYXL, an esports organization based in New York.

 Early life

 Frey was born in Cleveland, Ohio.
-He is a Denison University alumnus, a history major from the class of 1992.
+He is a Denison University alumnus from the class of 1992, where he majored in English and film.

 Career

-Frey wrote the screenplays to the films Kissing a Fool and Sugar: The Fall of the West, the latter of which he also directed.
-Both were produced in 1998.
+Frey wrote the screenplays to the films Kissing a Fool (1998) and Sugar: The Fall of the West (1998), the latter of which he also directed.

 Doubleday published A Million Little Pieces in April 2003, which Frey wrote and marketed as a memoir of drug addiction, crime, and an eventual journey to sobriety.
 Initial reception was mostly positive, with Amazon.com editors selecting it as their favorite book of that year; and Frey followed it up with the sequel My Friend Leonard in 2005.
 The second book centered on the father-son relationship which Frey formed with his friend Leonard, from the Hazelden addiction treatment program.
 My Friend Leonard was published in June 2005 by Riverhead and became a bestseller.
 Significant parts of the two books, initially promoted as factual, later were revealed to have been invented by Frey (see James Frey).